Shutterstock 2276430531

 Why Has Intent Data Grown In Popularity?

 Intent data marketing has grown in popularity because of the 'self-service' method of B2B buying.
-According to TrustRadius, 100% of B2B buyers want to self-serve all or part of the buying journey.

-That means you have to capture their interest earlier on.
-By knowing what actions they're taking towards a purchase, you can ensure you're meeting their research needs and positioning your brand so they’ll notice you.
+By knowing what actions leads are taking towards a purchase, you can ensure you're meeting their research needs and positioning your brand so they’ll notice you.

 100% of buyers want to self-serve all or part of the buying journey (TrustRadius).